jasonherngwang/in-season-frontend/README.md

 In Season is an app for checking what fruits and vegetables are in season right now.
 There's a Basket feature that serves as a shopping list.
 Initial data is for Southern California, but with an account you can customize food details.

 I built this app in Launch School, between the Core and Capstone phases.
 My goal was to use Just-in-Time Learning to pick up a handful of tools and concepts, and integrate them into a personal project.
-I wrote about my experience here:
+I wrote about my experience here: [Article](https://medium.com/@jasonherngwang/using-jit-learning-to-build-an-app-during-launch-schools-capstone-prep-2a67e2023454)

-Article: TBD

 Repositories: [Frontend](https://github.com/jasonherngwang/in-season-frontend), [Backend](https://github.com/jasonherngwang/in-season-backend), [Docker Compose](https://github.com/jasonherngwang/in-season), [Images (Docker Hub)](https://hub.docker.com/repositories/jasonherngwang)